 Cast iron radiators are one of the largest and heaviest types around.
-They take up a high amount of floor space and typically aren’t wall mounted because they are heavy.
-These units aren’t good for use in smaller rooms and can be replaced by more modern and sleeker radiators to gain space in your home.
+They take up a high amount of floor space and typically are not wall mounted because they are heavy.
+These units are not good for use in smaller rooms and can be replaced by more modern and sleeker radiators to gain space in your home.

 Long Lasting Heat

 The main benefit of cast iron radiators is that it remains warm much longer than aluminum radiators and other radiators made from more conductive metals.
 Cast iron takes a long time to heat up, but after it reaches a high temperature it takes much longer to cool back down again.
 That means that rooms are heated more evenly by cast iron radiators than they are aluminum radiators.

 When looking for a radiator that is going to last, there is nothing better than a cast iron solution.
 Cast iron radiators are big and solid.
 They are not subject to denting or other potential damages like other radiator types are.
 They also rarely rust within and even if they rust on the outside they can easily be refinished and made to look like new once again.

 Radiators in general are highly reliable, but cast iron radiators take that reliability to a whole new level.
 They are thicker and more solid than most radiators.
 There really is not much that can break on a cast iron radiator.
 As long as the valves and other parts of the system are maintained regularly you should expect it to continue functioning properly for longer than most furnaces or other more modern heat sources on the market today.